Hackerfleet/hfos-legacy/README.rst

     $ sudo apt-get install mongodb python3.4 python3-pip python3-grib \
                            python3-bson python3-pymongo python3-serial

-If you want (and can), install the mongo and bson extensions:
+If you want (and can), install the mongo and bson extensions for
+speedups:

 .. code-block:: bash